 This response is great if we need to escape a dangerous situation but not so great if we're simply stressed out about deadlines or finances.
 Lack of blood flow (and therefore oxygen) to the digestive system slows function, which means poor digestion, nutrient absorption, and elimination (constipation).

 Yoga can be a fabulous tool to unwind and detach from stress.
-In fact, 60 minutes of yoga has been found to significantly increase gamma-aminobutyric acid (GABA) — aka the "chilled" amino acid — levels in the brain.
+In fact, 60 minutes of yoga has been found to significantly increase gamma-aminobutyric acid (or GABA) — aka the "chilled" amino acid — levels in the brain.

 GABA is a neurotransmitter (brain chemical) that works directly on the brain to calm the mind and enhance mood.
 It does this by regulating noradrenaline, dopamine, and serotonin.
 GABA functions as a brake on the neural circuitry during stress and relaxes the muscles; slows heart rate and breathing; and reduces anxiety, tension, and insomnia.